Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-8.md

 We can require that the Ord typeclass has to be satisfied for a key, so the Map can be ordered.

-Let\'s create a Vector 3D vector type and add operations for it.
-In the type, don\'t add the constraint, because we have to for the functions.
+Let's create a Vector 3D vector type and add operations for it.
+In the type, don't add the constraint, because we have to for the functions.

 ```hs
 data Vector a = Vector a a a deriving (Show)